josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

 description = "BDD (Behavior-driven development) is a technique very similar to implement UAT (User Acceptance Testing) in a software project.
 Usually is a good idea to use BDD to reprecent how users can define application behaviour, so in that way you can represent user stories in test scenarios aka. feature testing."
 +++

 BDD (Behavior-driven development) is a technique very similar to implement UAT (User Acceptance Testing) in a software project.
 Usually is a good idea to use BDD to reprecent how users can define application behaviour, so in that way you can represent user stories in test scenarios aka. feature testing.
 This time I am going to show you how integrate [Cucumber](https://cucumber.io/) to a Spring Boot application, Cucumber is a very powerful testing framework written in the Ruby programming language, which follows the BDD methodology.

+**Using Gradle**

 Let's start creating a new Spring Boot project with Webflux and Lombok as dependencies: